ramesh-927/Python-DS/Kubernetes-InterivewQuestions/interview-question.markdown

     2. Verify the connection: After configurating the credientials, verify the cluster using "kubectl". run kubectl get nodes.
 Impoart Considerations:
-    1. Network Connectivity: Ensure the local mechine ahs network access to the EKS or AKS cluster end points. if the clsuter is in private network, you might need to use NAT( bastion hosts) or set up VPN host.
+    1. Network Connectivity: Ensure the local mechine has network access to the EKS or AKS cluster end points. if the clsuter is in private network, you might need to use NAT( bastion hosts) or set up VPN host.
     2. Authentcation and Authorization: The credentials retrived in step2 grant you access based on the permissions assocaited with AWS IAM role or AZURE AD identity. ensure this identity has necassry permissions.
     3. Kubeconfig file:  the kubeconfig file (typically located at ~/ .kube/config) stores configurations for connecting to your kubernetes cluster.
 -------------------------------------------------------------------------------------------------------------------------------